guusj/books/Warbreaker_BrandonSanderson.md

 “You can’t do this, Bluefingers,” Siri said, snapping at the little balding man.
 “It is the only way we’d ever be able to break free,” Bluefingers said, not turning, but finally responding to her.
 “But you can’t!”
 Siri said.
 “The Idrians are innocent!”
 Bluefingers shook his head.
-“How many of my people would you sacrifice, if it would mean the freedom for yours?”
+“How many of my people would you sacrifice, if it would mean freedom for yours?”
 “None!” she said.
 “I should like to see you say that if our positions were reversed,” he said, still not meeting her eyes.
 “I’m . . . sorry for your pain.
 But your people are _not_ innocent.
 They’re just like the Hallandren.
 In the Manywar, you rolled over us, made us your workers and slaves.
 Only at the end, when the royal family fled, did Idris and Hallandren split.”
 “Please,” Siri said.
 Susebron suddenly punched a Lifeless.
 The God King growled, struggling as he kicked at another.
 There were dozens of them.
 He looked at her, waving a hand, motioning for her to flee.
 She didn’t intend to leave him.
 Instead, she tried to grab Bluefingers, but a Lifeless was too quick.
 It took her arm, holding her firm, even when she batted at it.
 A couple of men wearing the robes of Susebron’s priesthood came out of a stairwell ahead of them, carrying lanterns.
 Siri, looking closely, immediately recognized them as being from Pahn Kahl.
 They were too short and their skin color was just slightly off.
 _I’ve been a fool_, she thought.
 Bluefingers had played the game so well.
 He’d driven a wedge between her and the priests from the start.
-Most of her fears and worries, she’d gotten from him—and it had been reinforced by the priest’s arrogance.
+Most of her fears and worries, she’d gotten from him—and it had been reinforced by the priests’ arrogance.
 All part of the scribe’s plan to someday use her to gain freedom for his people.
 “We have Lightsong’s security phrase,” one of the new men said to Bluefingers.
 “We have checked it, and it works.
 We changed it to the new one.
 The rest of the Lifeless are ours.”
 Siri glanced to the side.
 The Lifeless had pulled Susebron to the ground.
 He yelled—though it came out as more a moan.
 Siri yanked, trying to escape her Lifeless and help him.
 She began to cry.
 To the side, Bluefingers nodded to his accomplices, looking fatigued.
 “Very well.
 Give the Command.
 Order the Lifeless to march on Idris.”